CIBERER/Scourge-COVID19/README.md

 Requesters should provide the following information: full name and title of the PI, affiliation, and a brief description of the project and the aims where the data is to be used.
 They should also explicitly indicate that the data requester also agrees to: use the data only as part of that indicated research, not redistribute the data outside the project without permission, acknowledge the provenance of the data in any dissemination of results.

 The SCOURGE Board of Directors will review the submitted request.
-Within a few days, an email from **`scourge[dot]covid[at]gmail[dot]com`** with the instructions and the link for data downloading will be obtained in response.
+Within a few days, an email from **`formulariosScourge-CD[at]ciberer[dot]es`** with the instructions and the link for data downloading will be obtained in response.

 ## Board of Directors
 **Dr. Angel Carracedo** - CIBERER, Instituto de Salud Carlos III - Centro Nacional de Genotipado (CEGEN), Universidade de Santiago de Compostela - Fundación Pública Galega de Medicina Xenómica, Sistema Galego de Saúde (SERGAS) - Instituto de Investigación Sanitaria de Santiago (IDIS) - Centro Singular de Investigación en Medicina Molecular y Enfermedades Crónicas (CIMUS), Universidade de Santiago de Compostela, Spain